MikeIsBack/CPS-Final-Project/README.md

 After each successful session:
 * Both parties compute a combined key from k1 and k2
-* The vault is updated by XORing each key with the combined key
+* The vault is updated using an HMAC-based mechanism, where an HMAC is generated from the exchanged session data and the current vault
+* Each partition of the vault is XORed with a mask derived from the HMAC to ensure secure and unique updates
-* The updated vault is saved for the next session
+* The updated vault is saved for the next session, ensuring synchronization between both parties

 ## File Structure